“There are two ways to life your life. One is as though nothing is a miracle. The other is as though everything is a miracle.”Albert Einstein

 However, once you get started, you’ll be surprised by all of the things you notice that you can be grateful for!

-I am finding I have a lot more to thank God for then I ever realized.
+I am finding I have much more to thank God for than I ever realized.

-I am thankful for waking up early, for sleeping in, for coffee, for noisy children, for rainy days, for sunny days.
-I am thankful for my spouse, for texts from my child, for funny messages from my niece and her little boys, for the emails from my employees.
+I am thankful for waking up early, for sleeping in, for coffee, for noisy children, for rainy days, and for sunny days.
+I am thankful for my spouse, for texts from my child, for funny messages from my niece and her little boys, and for the emails from my employees.
 I am thankful I have an income.
-I am thankful for work, for having days off, for being able to work hard..the list is never ending!
+I am thankful for work, for having days off, and for being able to work hard..the list is never-ending!